From a viewpoint of

 CSHKP model,

-an upward reconnection jet is produced when a flare occurs, which is expected to make a significant contribution
+an upward reconnection jet arises when a solar flare occurs, which is expected to make a significant contribution

 to plasmoid ejection.